Trams in Kyiv: During the Russian Empire

 Soon after tram operations were started, many problems arose.
 The hilly terrain of Kyiv presented the largest problem.
-On Bohdan Khmelnytsky Street, a pair of horses was not enough to pull a tramcar uphill.
+When the Podil line was extended to the Poshtova Square, a pair of horses was not enough to pull a tramcar uphill.
 Therefore, another two pairs of horses were added, which did not improve the situation.
 Thus, mechanizing the tramway by using steam-powered tramway engines was attempted as a solution to the problem.
 However, the steam engines produced a lot of noise, which scared the horses and people, and produced a lot of air pollution.
+From September 1891 to February 1892 the line on Oleksandrivskyi Descent (now Volodymyrskyi Descent) had been constructed.

 The slew of problems experienced by the trams shocked Struve, who in 1890, had written a letter to the City Administration of Kyiv suggesting that for increased safety and easier use, the trams would need to be powered by electricity.
-The administration of the Kyiv Telegraph service opposed this move since, in their opinion, the electric motors would interfere with the telephone and telegraph systems.
+The administration of the Kyiv Telegraph Service opposed this move since, in their opinion, the electric motors would interfere with the telephone and telegraph systems.

 On May 3, 1892, the first two electric trams arrived in Kyiv.
 They were built by the Struve brothers in a factory located near Moscow, based on American designs.
-On the same day, the tramcars were tested on the flat Sahaydachny Street, and again, on May 8, on the track from Podil Street to Khreshchatyk Street.
+On the same day, the tramcars were tested on the flat Oleksandrivska Street (now Sahaidachnoho Street), and again, on May 8, on the track from Podil Street to Khreshchatyk Street.
+On June 9 the trams were tested by special commission and began the passenger service on June 13.

 In 1893, the money earned by the electric trams exceeded the costs of maintenance.
 Furthermore, the electric trams were used whenever the horse-drawn or steam-powered trams had difficulty.
-Nevertheless, the system's horse-drawn trams were in use until 1895, and the last steam-powered cars ran until 1904, when a power station on the so-called Dachnaya (Dachna) line to Pushcha-Vodytsia was built.
-This station lasted until the 1930s.
+Nevertheless, the system's horse-drawn trams were in use until 1895, and the last steam-powered cars ran until 1904.

-A long tram line, about 17 versts (18 kilometers) long, was laid from the Poshtova Square in the Podil neighborhood, across the Dnipro river on the Nicholas Bridge, through the Peredmostna and Nikolska Slobodka neighborhoods, and to the neighboring town of Brovary.
-The line was used until the mid-1930s, and was a single line with passing places.
-This made the trip seem longer than it really was.
-The cost was 35 kopecks, a fair amount of money at the time.
-Nevertheless, the trams were always packed with passengers.

-By 1893, the city's trams easily climbed the many steep streets of Kyiv, including the Proreznay (Prorezna), Karavayevskaya (Karavaievs’ka, now the Ploscha L’va Tolstoho Street) and even the Kruglouniversitetskaya (Kruhlouniversitets’ka) Streets.
+By 1893, the city's trams easily climbed the many steep streets of Kyiv, including Prorizna Street, Kruhlouniversytetska Street and Karavaievska Square (now Ukrainskykh Heroiv Square).
 In 1893, the Elektrichestvo journal wrote:

-A major problem of the tram drivers at the time was the rolling stock used.
-When the city's railroad stock holder Lazar Brodsky died, the stock was transferred to a Belgian auction firm, and the tram system began running with Belgian Pullman tramcars with soft, sail-type cloth seats.
+A major problem for the tram drivers at the time was the rolling stock used.
+When the city's railroad stockholder Lazar Brodsky died, the stock was transferred to a Belgian auction firm, and the tram system began running with Belgian Pullman tramcars with soft, sail-type cloth seats.
 But neither these, nor the earlier seats on the German tramcars, gave the tram drivers any comfort while standing in wind, rain, or snow, on the driver's platform on the tram.